Comparing hyperbolic and extremal lengths for shortest curves: Abstract

 \section{Abstract}

-We give a linear upper bound for the extremal length in terms of the hyperbolic length for curves of a shortest pair of pants decomposition.
-As a consequence, we obtain results on the asymptotics of the maximum of the extremal length systole in moduli space for large genus.
-We also obtain upper bounds for the extremal length of shortest pair of pants decompositions and for the renormalized volume of 3-manifolds.
+We give a lower bound for the widths of the collars of certain short partial pants decomposition of the surface.
+Then we apply this to obtain upper bounds of the renormalized volume of certain Schottky manifolds in terms of the hyperbolic length of compressible curves.